gridonic/statamic-redirects/DOCUMENTATION.md

 The module listens to various events to detect changed URLs of content and to redirect ols URLs to the new ones.

-* Updated slugs when content is saved
+* Updated URLs when changing slugs
 * Updated URLs due to moving pages in the page tree

-In case of pages, the module recursively creates redirects for affected children.
-Multi language is supported as well.
+In case of pages, the module recursively creates redirects for children.

 > Auto redirects are viewable and deletable in the control panel, but they cannot be edited via user interface.

 ## 404 Monitor

-The 404 monitor shows logged 404 requests with the possibility to quickly create redirects.
+The 404 monitor shows logged 404 requests with the possibility to quickly create missing redirects.

 ## API